Steam Corrupted Update Files: 3 Quick Fixes ⚡

 2. Find the game you want to uninstall.

-3. Right click on the game and select Manage.
+3. Right-click on the game and select Manage.

-4. In the drop-down menu, click Uninstall.
+4. In the drop-down menu, click on Uninstall.

 2. Clear the download cache on Steam